Volunteers come in all different shapes and sizes – and species!

 Harry the Labrador has become a firm, furry favourite among seniors at Willowbrooke aged care residence in Upper Ferntree Gully since he began visiting with his owner, Raelene Olsen, around six months ago.

 Harry is among eight canine volunteers who visit various VMCH aged care residences across Melbourne, bringing joy to seniors.
-Last week he became a bona fide volunteer, receiving his very own I.D card.
+Recently he became a bona fide volunteer, receiving his very own I.D card.

 Raelene, who is a long-time volunteer of the not-for-profit organisation, says the response from residents towards eight-year-old Harry has been “fantastic”.